gbelanger/gb-esac-ops-grb/README.md

 in the essential variables.

 The first is done by text extraction and manipulation methods.
-Getting the info is done using 'wget' and manipulating the output in order to get the pertinent details.
+Getting the info is done using `wget` and manipulating the output in order to get the pertinent details.
 Some loops and processing of these info is also necessary, and everything is clearly commented in the script.
-Some actions also rely on external tools ('calc.pl', 'whatrev.sh', 'GetRev.awk', 'datediff.pl') and my own java programmes 'Hms2deg.jar' and 'GetAngularDist.jar'.
+Some actions also rely on external tools (`calc.pl`, `whatrev.sh`, `GetRev.awk`, `datediff.pl`) and my own java programmes `Hms2deg.jar` and `GetAngularDist.jar`.
 Generating the email is based on a template in which the key variables are labelled using braces and replaced with the appropriate values calculated or extracted, and defined as variables in the script.

 The files created are:

-- 'obs.csv' is the result of the first wget query, and the useful part of it called
+- `obs.csv` is the result of the first wget query, and the useful part of it called
-- 'obs_dataOnly.csv'
+- `obs_dataOnly.csv`
-- 'pointings.html' is the result of the second wget query, and the useful part of it called
+- `pointings.html` is the result of the second wget query, and the useful part of it called
-- 'pointings_dataOnly.txt'
+- `pointings_dataOnly.txt`

 (All removed at the end of the script.)

-- 'email_gcn16004.txt' (where the part after 'email_' is the name of the input GCN text file.)
+- `email_gcn16004.txt` (where the part after `email_` is the name of the input GCN text file.)